History Files

 Raja Madho Singh of Jaipur, who had helped the Afghans with supplies, later tried to muster support to prevent the Marathas from re-entering the north.
 But Malharrao Holkar, chastened by the defeat at Panipat, atoned for it by later defeating Madho Singh in battle.
 However Malharrao was wounded and retired to Alampur where he died.

-[21] Earlier the Rohillas, led by Hafeez Rehmat Khan, were promised help by Shuja against future attacks by the Maratha army in return for compensation of four million rupees.
-But the Rohillas went back on their promise as the approaching Maratha army withdrew at the last moment due to the untimely death of Peshwa Madhavrao, and the main war against the Rohillas actually never took place, as a result of which Shuja attacked Rohilkhand with English help.
-But friction soon developed between the English and Shuja and the latter fought an unsuccessful Battle of Buxar against them.
+[21] The Rohillas under Hafeez Rehmat Khan had been promised help by Shuja against future Maratha attacks in return for compensation of four million rupees.
+But the Rohillas went back on their promise as the approaching Maratha army withdrew at the last moment due to the untimely death of Peshwa Madhavrao.
+The main war against the Rohillas actually never took place, as a result of which Shuja attacked Rohilkhand with English help.
+Friction soon developed between Shuja and the English, and the former fought an unsuccessful Battle of Buxar against them.
 Later he again sought Maratha help to fight the English, albeit unsuccessfully.
-Shuja faced defeat at the hands of the English at the Battle of Kara Jahanabad in 1765.
-Shuja died in 1775.
+Shuja faced defeat at the hands of the English at the Battle of Kara Jahanabad in 1765, and died in 1775.

 Peshwa dies